any-docs/css/content/guides/scroll_snap/using_scroll_snap_events/index.md

 If you are dealing with a horizontal _and_ vertical scroller, the code gets more complex.
 This is because the `snapTargetBlock` property _and_ the `snapTargetInline` property values both return an element reference (neither returns `null`), and one or the other will change value depending on which direction you scroll in and the `writing-mode` of the content:

-- If the scroller is scrolled horizontally, the `snapTargetInline` property will change as the snapped element changes if the content has a horizontal {{cssxref("writing-mode")}}, or the `snapTargetBlock` property if the content has a vertical `writing-mode`.
+- If the scroller is scrolled horizontally, the `snapTargetInline` property will change as the snapped element changes if the content has a horizontal `writing-mode`, or the `snapTargetBlock` property if the content has a vertical `writing-mode`.
 - If the scroller is scrolled vertically, the `snapTargetBlock` property will change as the snapped element changes if the content has a horizontal `writing-mode`, or the `snapTargetInline` property if the content has a vertical `writing-mode`.

 To handle this, you will likely need to keep track of whether it was the `snapTargetBlock` or the `snapTargetInline` element that changed.
 Let's look at an example: